magud/fake-news-detection/README.md

 1. assign integer values 0,1,2,3 to the four classes AGR, DSG, DSC, UNR
 2. merge headline and article body
 3. remove stop words *The*, *the*, *A*, *a*, *An*, *an* by using the word tokenizer of NLTK
-4. create split into  *training* and *development* using the 80:20 split function of the FNC-1
+4. create split into  *training* and *development* by using the 80:20 split function of the FNC-1

 ## Details on Initial Experiments script
 Executing *python3 model_exploration_freeze.py*, *python3 model_exploration_freeze_embed.py* and *python3 model_exploration_no_freeze.py* yields the evaluation of the three different freezing techniques.
 All models are trained for two epochs only and evaluation is done